 Golden State advanced \$125,000 on the second \$1.25 million debenture on November 9, 2007.
 Additionally, Golden State advanced \$312,500 directly to the Company and \$433,713 to an escrow account on the Second Debenture in January 2008 at which time the Company placed 7,961,783 shares of common stock in escrow to be released as debentures are converted.
 As of December 31, 2008, Golden State has funded an aggregate of \$871,213 on the Second Debenture.
 Golden State will be obligated to fund the Company for the remaining \$378,787 in principal on the Second Debenture upon the effectiveness of a registration statement underlying the remaining unfunded principal balance on the Second Debenture.
 At this time, the Company has not filed a registration statement.
 Under the terms of the Securities Purchase Agreement, the escrowed funds were advanced to the Company during 2008.
 At various dates during 2008, \$292,611 of the debenture was converted into 3,651,337 shares of common stock at prices ranging from \$0.05 to \$0.14 based on the formula in the convertible debenture.
-There was no debenture conversions during the three- month period ended March 31, 2009.
-Shares remaining in escrow and reported as outstanding at March 31, 2009 total 4,310,449.
+There was no debenture conversions during the six-month period ended June 30, 2009.
+Shares remaining in escrow and reported as outstanding at June 30, 2009 total 4,310,449.

-In addition to standard default provisions concerning timeliness of payments, delivery and notifications, the Second Debenture will be in default if the common stock of the Company trades at a price per share of \$0.21 or lower, regardless of whether the trading price subsequently is higher than \$0.21 per share.
 The Second Debenture is secured by the pledge of 11 million shares of common stock held by Martin Keating, the Chairman of the Company.
 In the event of default and the Company has not repaid all outstanding principal and accrued interest, along with liquidating damages of \$250,000 within one day of default, Golden State shall have the right to immediately sell the pledged shares in satisfaction of any amounts of principal and interest owing under the Second Debenture.

-In accordance with the terms of the Second Debenture, an event of default occurs if the common stock of the Company trades at a price per share of \$0.21 or lower.
+In addition to standard default provisions concerning timeliness of payments, delivery and notifications, the Second Debenture will be in default if the common stock of the Company trades at a price per share of \$0.21 or lower, regardless of whether the trading price subsequently is higher than \$0.21 per share.
 The trading price was at \$0.21 or lower on several occasions during 2009 and 2008.
 On each of the occasions Golden State, by separate letter agreements, agreed that the occasions did not constitute a default and thereby waived the default provision for those occasions only.